nandeeshshankar/NandeeshS_ReactJSDeveloper/README.md

 Authentication to login

-1. Download the codebase from git url provided.
+1. Download the codebase to your local from git url(https://github.com/nandeeshshankar/NandeeshS_ReactJSDeveloper).
 2. Please make sure your have node installed in your machine to run the application.
-Can be verified using 	  command npm -v and npde -v.
+It can be verified using command "npm -v" and "node -v".
+3. Extract the downloaded codebase.
-3. Open command prompt, navigate to NandeeshS_ReactJSDeveloper-main directory(where src dir is located) and run npm install (that downloads dependency into your local machine)
+4. Open command prompt, navigate to NandeeshS_ReactJSDeveloper-main directory(where src dir is located) and run npm install (that downloads dependency into your local machine)
-4. run npm start which kick off the application and open the browser.
+5. run npm start which kick off the application and open the browser.
-5. Enter any email and password, shows invalid error message in alert.
+6. Enter any email and password, shows invalid error message in alert.
-5. Enter valid username and password, shows athentication succesful message.
+7. Enter valid username and password, shows athentication succesful message.

 Valid Username and Password:
 =============================